bloominstituteoftechnology/W_S9M2_GP_Starter/README.md

 3. After successful installation execute `npm run dev`.

-4. You will load the app in Chrome by navigating the browser to `http://localhost:3003`.
+4. You will load the app in Chrome by navigating the browser to `https://localhost:3003`.

+5. Chrome will warn about an (unsafe!)
+SSL invalid certificate.
+Ignore and load the site.

 **❗ Note:** In the event of NPM errors during setup, delete the `node_modules` folder and the `package-lock.json` file, and retry `npm i` and `npm run dev`.